dani8439/ztm_dsa/BigO/notes.md

 Computers have limited memory.
 Back in the day, we had much less memory, now we have more, but it's not infinite.

 3 Pillars of code: Readable code 💎 Memory 💾 (Space Complexity) Speed ⏲️ (Time Complexity)

+# Space Complexity 🚀

+When a program executes, it has 2 ways to remember things.
+The heap & the stack.
+The heap is where we store variables.
+The stack is the call stack, where we keep track of our function calls.
+Sometimes we want to optimize for using less memory instead of less time.

+Talking about memory or Space Complexity is similar to looking at time costs.
+We simply look at the total size relative to the total input and see what new variables or memory has been allocated.

+Up until now, we've just talked about how long something would take.
+But there's also the fact of memory.
+How much input the function can take.
+Might have limited capacity and might overflow.

+What causes this space complexity?
+Adding Variables, Adding Data Structures, Function Calls, Allocations